How to check if a page is crawlable

 Method One, the Most Simple: Google Search Console

-One of the easiest ways to check if a page is crawlable and indexable is by using the URL Inspection Tool in Google Search Console.
-This tool lets website owners track their site’s presence in Google search results.
-To check if a keyword, website, or page is crawlable and indexable, log into your Google Search Console account, go to the URL Inspection Tool, and enter the page’s URL.
-Google will indicate if it has been crawled and indexed, including reasons such as crawl errors or robots.txt blockages.
+One of the quickest ways to see if a page is crawlable and indexable is to use the URL Inspection Tool in Google Search Console.
+That’s where website owners can see their site in Google search results.
+To check if a site or page is crawlable and indexable, log in to your Google Search Console account, go to the URL Inspection Tool and enter the page URL.
+It’ll show if it’s been crawled and indexed and why – crawl errors or robots.txt blockages, for example.
 These show what you need to fix to improve search engine visibility.

 page indexing status